NREL/HPC/docs/Documentation/Development/Containers/singularity.md

 ```
 ### Create a CentOS 7 EPEL image with MPI support

 This example shows how to create a CentOS 7 singularity image with openmpi installed.
-It requires root/admin privileges to create the image so must be run on a user's computer with singularity installed.
-After creation, the image can be copied to Eagle and run.
+Due to the need for admin priveleges, Singularity containers cannot be built on the HPC system.
+Instead, the image can be built locally or using an online service, and then the image can be copied to Eagle and run.

+!!! note

+    Creating singularity images requires root/admin priveleges and cannot be done on the HPC systems.
+Users that have access to a local Linux system with admin priveleges may run Singularity locally to build images.
+Some options exist for running Singularity on Windows and Mac (see the [Singularity admin installation guide](https://docs.sylabs.io/guides/3.11/admin-guide/installation.html)), although support for Mac Silicone chips does not exist at the time of writing.
+Another option is to use [Singularity Container Service](https://cloud.sylabs.io/), which provides free accounts with a limited amount of container build time.

 **Step 1**: Create a new recipe based on singularityhub/centos:latest
 ```bash